 CE#1: Agency Cost Savings

 Unit of Baseline Benchmark Outcome Benchmark

 Measurement Achieved?

 Total cost of task in dollars (decrease) Cost of task prior to implementation of the activity (in dollars) Expected cost of task prior to implementation of the activity (in dollars) Actual cost of task after implementation of the activity (in dollars) Outcome meets or exceed the benchmark

-\$3,360 \$420 Decrease \$199 (2 hrs. per 9 households) Benchmark met
+\$3,360 \$420 \$273 Benchmark met

 CE#2: Staff Time Savings

 Unit of Baseline Benchmark Outcome Benchmark

 Measurement Achieved?

-Total time to complete the task in staff hours (decrease) Total amount of staff time dedicated to the task prior to implementation of the activity Expected amount of total staff time dedicated to the task after implementation of the activity Actual amount of total staff time dedicated to the task after implementation of the activity (in hours) Outcome meets or exceed the benchmark
+Total time to complete the task in staff hours (decrease) Total amount of staff time dedicated to the task prior to implementation of the activity Expected amount of total staff time dedicated to the task after implementation of the activity Actual amount of total staff time dedicated to the task after implementation of the activity (in Outcome meets or exceed the benchmark

+hours)

-40 hours per year 5 hours per year 2 hrs. per 9 households per year Benchmark met
+40 hours per year 5 hours per year 3.25 hours per year Benchmark met